docarray/docarray/README.md

     image_url: ImageUrl  # could also be VideoUrl, AudioUrl, etc.
     image_tensor: Optional[
         TorchTensor[1704, 2272, 3]
-    ]  # could also be NdArray of TensorflowTensor
+    ]  # could also be NdArray or TensorflowTensor
     embedding: Optional[TorchTensor]
 ```